 Choosing to use one form of transaction, rather than another, to minimize your tax liability will not (in-and-of-itself) invalidate a transaction for income tax purposes.
 For example, you can elect to give your child a gift of $10,000 or put the child on the payroll where she can earn $10,000.
 Doing the tax calculations and picking the method that results in the lowest overall tax liability for the family is a wise course of action.

 However, you can not avoid tax liability simply by the label that you give a transaction.
-The IRS is going to look at the real purpose—the substance—of the transaction and tax it according.
+The IRS is going to look at the real purpose—the substance—of the transaction and tax it accordingly.
 For example, you can give your son a car, or you can sell your son your car.
 However, you can't sell your car and claim it was a gift.

 Business owners often run afoul of the "substance over form" rule when they attempt to disguise compensation as "dividends" or "return of capital."
 The IRS will not be amused; nor will you be when you receive an increased tax bill, plus interest and (most likely) penalties.

 Mike concludes that closing this deal indicates that he is worth far more to the company than his $30,000/year salary.
-Therefore, he increases his salary to $450,000 in for the coming year.
+Therefore, he increases his salary to $450,000 for the coming year.
 His corporation takes a compensation-paid deduction for $450,000.

 The IRS sees things differently.
 After an audit, the IRS concludes, although he was worth more the $30,000, Mike's reasonable compensation was only $100,000.
 This $100,000 qualifies for the compensation deduction, but the $350,000 is a disguised dividend which does not qualify for the deduction.

-Sauce for the goose, isn't necessarily sauce for the gander.
 While the IRS can step in and reclassify a transaction based upon its substance, rather than its form, taxpayers often find that they have to live with the consequences of their initial choices.
 This means that if you choose a particular form for a transaction, you may have a difficult time trying to convince the IRS that the substance of the transaction differs from the form you chose.

 Step transaction doctrine can determine legality